AntonDobrev/docs-bs-k-mapping/fields-mapping.md

 - The `Uri` field that used to hold the path to the file resource on the Telerik Platform Backend Services content delivery network will not be migrated.
 The Kinvey file entity will have a `_downloadURL` field.
 Use this field to access the file contents.
 - The `Storage` system field in the file metadata is not migrated.
 - The migrated files to Kinvey will always be set to `_public` that means the web address of the resource on the CDN will be visible to everyone that has the link.
-This is for backwards-compatibiblity purposes and to preserve the behavior from the Telerik Platform CDN.
+This is for backwards-compatibility purposes and to preserve the behavior from the Telerik Platform CDN.
 The developer can always update the file metadata and set the CDN link to not public.
 - Use the `_downloadURL` field of the Kinvey file entity to access the file contents.

 ## Users